schmoelder/diss/doc/06_operating_modes/batch_elution_ternary/batch_elution_ternary.md

 Optimal chromatogram of single-objective optimization of ternary batch elution process.
 ```

-TODO: why is this figure not showing?
+TODO: why is this figure not properly showing?

 ```{code-cell} ipython3
 ---